micaelparadox/LuanSapelli/README.md

 <br/>

 - 🌎 From Blumenau-SC.
 - 🎓 Studying Information System.
+- 👨🏼‍💻 Passionate about technology.
 - 📚 Improving skills in Microservices and Software Architecture.

 <br/>